How Blinkist Helps You Learn Faster: An Honest Review

 Pricing and Subscription Plan

-Just to let you know, cancel the trial at least 24 hours before it ends to avoid being charged.
+Just so you know, you can cancel the trial at least 24 hours before it ends to avoid being charged.

 Here are all the plans.